 10 Safety Tips for Traveling Alone

 You’re ready for your next trip.
 Your ticket is bought and bags packed; you haven’t forgotten your toothbrush, phone charger, or a snack for the road.
-Whether you are traveling for business or for leisure, if you are unaccompanied, you must take extra precaution.
+Whether you are traveling for business, for leisure, or on sightseeing tours, if you are unaccompanied, you must take extra precautions.
 Make sure you are ultimately prepared by remembering these travel safety tips:

 1. Find a safe place to stay.
 It is important to find somewhere with a decent amount of public places around so you do not have to walk or drive far by yourself.
 Also, learn about the area before you go, it will help you get around quicker and avoid any dangerous places.
 This is also very important for women because if it is obvious to a predator that a woman does not know the area, she will appear more vulnerable and be considered an easy target.
 Feel free to contact the local police department who can lend some perspective about the safety of your areas of travel.